javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 What can we intercept with them?

-For most operations on objects, there's a so-called "internal method" in JavaScript specificaiton, that describes on the lowest level, how it works.
-For instance, `[[Get]]` - the internal method to read a property, `[[Set]]` -- the internal method to write a property, and so on.
+For most operations on objects, there's a so-called "internal method" in the JavaScript specification that describes how it works at the lowest level.
+For instance `[[Get]]`, the internal method to read a property, `[[Set]]`, the internal method to write a property, and so on.
 These methods are only used in the specification, we can't call them directly by name.

 Proxy traps intercept invocations of these methods.
-They are listed in [Proxy specification](https://tc39.es/ecma262/#sec-proxy-object-internal-methods-and-internal-slots) and in the table below.
+They are listed in the [Proxy specification](https://tc39.es/ecma262/#sec-proxy-object-internal-methods-and-internal-slots) and in the table below.

-For every internal method, there's a trap in this table: the name of the method that we can add to `handler` parameter of `new Proxy` to intercept the operation:
+For every internal method, there's a trap in this table: the name of the method that we can add to the `handler` parameter of `new Proxy` to intercept the operation:

 | Internal Method | Handler Method | Triggers when... |
 |-----------------|----------------|-------------|